xianyu564/divination-vs-science/README_EN.md

 > 💡 **Tip**: Start with lecture materials to quickly understand core concepts, then dive into FAQ and academic resources.

 ### Open Source Shared Components
-- **Philosophical Framework**: Thinking framework about the relationship between divination and science
+- **Philosophical Thinking**: Deep thinking about the relationship between divination and science, exploration of expanding human wisdom boundaries
-- **Methodology**: Methods for applying divination in modern decision-making
+- **Methodology**: Methods for applying divination in modern decision-making, integration of traditional wisdom with modern technology
-- **Academic Discussion**: Related academic research and discussions
+- **Academic Discussion**: Related academic research and discussions, promoting the expansion of human cognitive boundaries

 ### Commercial Application Components
-- **Consultation Services**: Fee-based consultation services based on the philosophical framework
+- **Consultation Services**: Fee-based consultation services based on the philosophical framework, realizing wisdom value through technical means
-- **APP Development**: Commercial applications based on divination (business secrets)
+- **APP Development**: Commercial applications based on divination (business secrets), preserving technical commercial value
-- **Startup Projects**: Entrepreneurial practices guided by the philosophical framework
+- **Startup Projects**: Entrepreneurial practices guided by the philosophical framework, serving ideals through technical commercialization

 ### 💼 Commercial Use Licensing Channel
-For commercial use of this repository content, please contact us for **commercial use licensing**:
+**Philosophical materials are completely open**, but if you need commercial use of the technical implementation parts of this repository, please contact us for **commercial use licensing**:
 - 📧 Email: z_zz@u.nus.edu
 - 💰 Fee: Negotiated pricing based on usage scope and commercial value
+- 🌟 **Note**: The commercial value preservation of technical parts is to serve the ideal of "bringing traditional wisdom closer to people"

 ## 🚀 Quick Start